OpenEnergyDashboard/DesignDocs/website/website.md

 ### Setting the web browser window size

 First I made the window a size and zoom that allowed long menu choices to show completely (Great Dorm 1st Floor is a long one).
-I then did the sizing below and by trial and error, determined that 1200x950 was a good size.
-I used 1200 as that is the number of pixels for the max page size in OED.
+I then did the sizing below and by trial and error, determined that 1200x830 was a good size.
+I used 1200 as that is the number of pixels for the max page size in OED per css/main.css.

-This is old info that is just kept for now:

-By trial and error, determined that 2048x1400 was a good size.
-I made the zoom as big as possible without losing the full names on the compare and map graphic.
-The Great Dorm ones are likely the longest.
-It also does not require any scrolling to see the full height.

-needed 950 pixel height to see a full OED screen.
-This allowed seeing all of the graphic pages without scrolling and also allowed seeing most admin pages without scrolling.
-This was for a given monitor so you may find other values.
-You can then set the width to be something wide enough to be a size you like and not dock the menus.
-For now used 1024 since it looks good and this is a good minimum width on a monitor.
-Note the website (css/main.css) currently sets the max-width to 1200px and a padding if 25px for a max area of 1150px so 1024 less so it will fit.
-You can set the desired size as follows:

 - Open the developer tools (F12 or right click on windows and choose Inspect).